cchitsiang/awesome-stars/topics.md

 ## mobile

+- [minitap-ai/mobile-use](https://github.com/minitap-ai/mobile-use) - AI agents can now use real Android and iOS apps, just like a human.
 - [fluttercandies/flutter_wechat_assets_picker](https://github.com/fluttercandies/flutter_wechat_assets_picker) - An image picker (also with video and audio) for Flutter projects based on the WeChat's UI.
 - [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI wearables.
 Put it on, speak, transcribe, automatically
 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!